Cyfrin/2024-12-quantamm/README.md

 - UpliftOnlyExample router/hook ordering of donations and fee taking is known to have the same donation caveats related to Balancer base audit.

 - Inability to deposit after the stated number of deposits is expected and the depositor/withdrawer is expected to have enough to pay for the gas of any of the operations including transfers that are more expensive.

+- A pool creator can be approved for admin functionality, this gives wide control over reset strategy features and override weight features.
+This is not intended to be the case for anything other than pools with regulatory considerations or gated depositor pools.
+Normal pool creators will not be granted this privilege.
+There are various known potential malicious issues with approving pool creators to perform admin functions.
+If there is a pool where the pool creator has not been approved administrative function, manipulation of any aspect of the pool by the untrusted creator is in scope.

 [//]: # (known-issues-close)